bbrzycki/setigen/docs/source/frame_methods.rst

 -----------------

-To time integrate to get a spectrum, or to frequency integrate to get time series intensities, you can use :func:`setigen.Frame.integrate`:
+To time integrate to get a spectrum, or to frequency integrate to get time series intensities, you can use :func:`~setigen.frame.Frame.integrate`:

 .. code-block:: Python